batanoffs/e-books/README.md

 ## Installation

-To get started with this project, follow these steps:
+To get started with this project you need `mongodb` installed for handling the database then:

 1. Clone the repository